The 15 Best New TV Shows of 2022

 If TV is your way to escape the nine-to-five grind, or one of them, then the best of the best of 2022's small-screen newcomers thoroughly understands.
 All five of the year's absolute top fresh arrivals contemplated work in some way.
 Some showed its nightmarish side, while others delved into life and work as a performance — and you spent some time spending at your streaming queue over the past 12 months, you eagerly clocked in for office hell, hospitality tension, film industry chaos, law-and-order disorder and approaching existence as something that can be rehearsed.

 Chills, thrills, laughs, horror, jaw-in-the-floor moments: that's just part of what television delivered in 2022.
-Pirates, dinosaurs, murder-mysteries, rom-coms, chaotic holidays, the best Star Wars story yet: they're all on the list as well.
+Porn for women, pirates, dinosaurs, murder-mysteries, rom-coms, chaotic holidays, the best Star Wars story yet: they're all on the list as well.
 Whatever your preferred genre or topic, it's likely there was an ace new TV show about it this year, keeping you glued to your couch.

 'Tis the season to reflect upon, revel in and revisit the year's new small-screen gems — and maybe even throw a waffle party or tuck into a beef sandwich in celebration.
 We've spent the year watching and rounding up TV highlights — including initially naming our favourites midyear — but these 15 newcomers are 2022's must-sees from its new must-sees.
 And, your catch-up list over summer.